News

 • April 20, 2023 HUWE1 controls tristetraprolin proteasomal degradation by regulating its phosphorylation Tristetraprolin (TTP) is a critical player in the resolution of the inflammatory response.
 How TTP itself is regulated, however, is poorly understood.
 Work led by the lab of Gijs Versteeg (Max Perutz Labs), now published in eLife, gives insight into how this critical immune regulator is kept in check.
 Read more →

-• April 3, 2023 The ÖAW has elected Yasin Dagdas to its Young Academy Yasin Dagdas (GMI) has been elected as a new member to the Young Academy of the Austrian Academy of Sciences (ÖAW).
+• April 3, 2023 The ÖAW has elected Yasin Dagdas to its Young Academy Yasin Dagdas, group leader at the GMI and member of our Special Research Program, has been elected as a new member to the Young Academy of the Austrian Academy of Sciences (ÖAW).
 Read more →

 • February 10, 2023 Shuffled ATG8 interacting motifs form an ancestral bridge between UFMylation and autophagy Researchers led by Yasin Dagdas (GMI) and Elif Karagöz (Max Perutz Labs) uncover a molecular switch that regulates autophagy in plants.
 Combining evolutionary analysis with a mechanistic experimental approach, they demonstrate that this regulatory mechanism is conserved in eukaryotes.
 The findings are now published in the EMBO Journal.
 Read more →